Juncus marginatus Rostk.

 Compared to other rushes, J. marginatus is relatively small and slender, almost grass-like in appearance.
 The stems can reach 50 cm (20 in.) tall.
 The leaves are flat, not septate, and only 1-3 mm (0.04-0.12 in.) wide.
 The inflorescence has 5-50 hemispherical flower clusters (called glomerules), each 4-8 mm (0.16-0.31 in.) across.
 The individual flowers lack subtending bracts.
 The seeds are tiny, no more than 0.5 mm (0.02 in.) long and lack an appendage (Brooks 2000; Clements 1985).

 Most of the habitat for J. marginatus in Minnesota appears to be in shallow wetlands on the Anoka Sandplain.
 They would fall into the categories of lowland prairie and wet meadow/carr) on the Anoka Sandplain.
-These habitats develop where depressions in the land dip slightly below the water table allowing water to saturate the otherwise well-drained, sandy soil.
-Low-stature sedges and rushes usually dominate these habitats although scattered shrubs or clumps of shrubs, particularly Salix spp. (willows), Cornus spp. (dogwoods), and Rubus spp. (bristle-berries and dew-berries), will also be present.
+These habitats develop where depressions in the land dip slightly below the water table, allowing water to saturate the otherwise well-drained, sandy soil.
+Low-stature sedges and rushes usually dominate these habitats, though scattered shrubs or clumps of shrubs, particularly Salix spp. (willows), Cornus spp. (dogwoods), and Rubus spp. (bristle-berries and dew-berries), will also be present.
 Although the occurrence in Morrison County is not on the Anoka Sandplain, otherwise, the habitat is very similar.

 Biology / Life History